 Time matters in an Uber accident case.
 California Code of Civil Procedure §335.1 gives you only two years from the date of the accident to file a personal injury lawsuit.
 But the practical deadline is often much shorter — Uber’s internal app data, GPS logs, and trip records can be overwritten or become inaccessible well before that statutory window closes.
 The sooner you contact an attorney, the sooner we can send preservation demands to protect the evidence your case depends on.

 Call us 24/7 at (310) 220-0066 to speak with a Beverly Hills Uber accident lawyer today.
-You can also reach us by email at info@theinjurypartners.com or
+You can also reach us by email at info@theinjurypartners.com or request your free consultation online.
+Every consultation is completely free and confidential.

 The Injury Partners is located at 499 N. Canon Dr., Suite B1 Beverly Hills, CA 90210.